TyphoidTony/emacs_config/README.md

 #TODO
 Simple todo list for my config file.

 - Break config into 'modules' to loaded by the main config file.
+(Have started doing this)
 - On 'fresh install' of emacs have emacs auto-install all the needed packages.
 Might wait until emacs25 so as to not install old packages from the gnu source instead of the melpa source
 - Get better auto-complete functionality for C-mode